DD2480-Project-group-25/Continuous-Integration/README.md

 Note: The statistics show that some members have added/removed more lines of code than others.
 This is due to project setup and auto-generated content, rather than unbalanced workload.

+## Run with docker
+1. Download the project
+2. Update `docker-compose.yml` with your own git ''oauth token''
+3. Run `docker-compose build` from the root of the project to build docker images
+4. Run `docker-compose up` from the root to start the servers

+The ci-server will default listen at 0.0.0.0:8000 and the log-server listens at 0.0.0.0:8080

 ## License